PrioritySoftware/PrioritySoftware.github.io/index.md

 ---
 # Welcome to Priority's Developer Portal

-{% include info.html content="<h3>Version 21.0 API Changes</h3><p> Version 21.0 of Priority contains changes to both the REST API and the Web SDK that might affect your integrations.</p> <p> Please review the release notes for each for more information.</p>" %}

 ## Web SDK
-Priority Software is proud to present a javascript based Web SDK that communicates with **Priority** forms, procedures and more.
+A javascript based Web SDK that communicates with **Priority** forms, procedures and more.

 In addition to the SDK reference, we've also included a tutorial to help you get started and demonstrate how it all meshes together.